s0nx/pciex/README.md

 ### Generating compilation database
 Add `-DCMAKE_EXPORT_COMPILE_COMMANDS=1` during `cmake` invocation to generate `compile_commands.json`
 ### Logging
+Logging is disabled by default.
+It can be enabled by modifying configuration json.
-By default, logs are written to `/tmp/pciex/logs/`
+Logs are written to `/tmp/pciex/logs/`
+### Examples
+An example topology snapshot ( __examples/test_snapshot__ ) can be used to explore the tool.

 ### Project state
 This project is in early development phase.
 Some features are still being worked on.
 Several PCI capabilities have not been implemented yet.